 Monitor Their Progress and Let Them Be Involved

 Giving students a list of responsibilities or ideas for contributing is a fun way to learn how to become responsible.
-Kids can be given cards with different jobs on them or use an idea board to develop ways to aid the school.
+Kids can be given cards with different jobs or use an idea board to develop ways to aid the school.
 Using this list, you can assign students different work and use the list to monitor their progress.
 At the end of the term, you will have a good idea of how well this work helped improve school life for all students involved.

 These Classroom Jobs Can Help Them Thrive in Real Life